akumar23/CourtScraper/README.md

 Web Scraper to centralize data from the Superior Court of California for the San Fransico County

-This allows for all the court cases for each day are all in place and don't require constant clicking between pages to access
+This allows for all the information of court cases for each day to all be in one place to make referencing it faster